Automotive design: Color and trim design

 The color and trim (or color and materials) designer is responsible for the research, design, and development of all interior and exterior colors and materials used on a vehicle.
 These include paints, plastics, fabric designs, leather, grains, carpet, headliner, wood trim, and so on.
 Color, contrast, texture, and pattern must be carefully combined to give the vehicle a unique interior environment experience.
-Designers work closely with the exterior and interior designers.
+Designers work closely with exterior and interior designers.

-Designers draw inspiration from other design disciplines such as: industrial design, fashion, home furnishing, architecture, and sometimes product design.
+Designers draw inspiration from other design disciplines such as industrial design, fashion, home furnishing, architecture, and sometimes product design.
 Specific research is done into global trends to design for projects two to three model years in the future.
-Trend boards are created from this research in order to keep track of design influences as they relate to the automotive industry.
+Trend boards are created from this research to keep track of design influences as they relate to the automotive industry.
 The designer then uses this information to develop themes and concepts that are then further refined and tested on the vehicle models.